 - About 80 percent of Internet users use smartphones to search the web; 9 percent are using smartwatches.
 [SmartInsights]

 - Search Engine Optimization (SEO) techniques connects people with your online presence.
-Moreover, SEO for mobile is local and personal to the individual.
+Moreover, healthcare SEO for mobile is local and personal to the individual.

 - Almost all—90 percent—of people age 18 to 24, trust the information they find on social media; 56 percent of the people age 45 to 64 years old trust information on social media.
 [HITnews]